InfoLiving in Amsterdam

 Observed on 5th May, this commemorates the liberation of the Netherlands from Nazi occupation at the end of World War 2, marking the country’s freedom.
 You can find out a lot more by visiting the Dutch Resistance (Verzets) museum in Amsterdam.

-Liberation Day is only an official holiday once every 5 years and will be held in 2025 (following that in 2030).
+Liberation Day is an official public holiday only once every five years (most recently 2025 and next in 2030).

 On 4th May is the annual Remembrance Day (not a public holiday) which always includes a 2 minute silence at 20:00.
 In Amsterdam there is an annual service at the National War Memorial on Dam Square.